Towards a Regulated Property Sector

 Which professions are regulated by this law?

 The targeted demographic comprises of intermediaries of a transaction of acquisition, disposal or lease of an immovable property.
-The law divides such intermediaries into four categories, all of which requiring a licence under the act:
+The law divides such intermediaries into four categories, all of which require a licence under the act:

 - Real estate agents, being natural persons licensed to negotiate and arrange transactions, if one employs and/or engages one or more branch managers or property consultants